hendri54/hendri54.github.io/private/light_rail/rail_facts.md

 The point is: rail is not a magical technology.
 It just takes people from 18 points on the map to 18 points on the map at 25 miles per hour at a cost of $18,000 a person-year.

-In other words: rail, in a city the size of Charlotte, is an insanity.
+In other words: rail, in a city the size of Charlotte, let alone Durham, is an insanity.

 ## Revenue